 To schedule an interview, please contact Karen Teber at firstname.lastname@example.org.

-Julie Fischer, PhD, is associate research professor with the department of microbiology and co-director of the Center for Global Health Science and Security at Georgetown University Medical Center.
+Julie Fischer, PhD, is associate research professor with the department of microbiology and is co-director ofthe Global Health Science and Security program at Georgetown University Medical Center.
 She focuses on research and tools to strengthen global capacities for public health preparedness and response.
 She has also worked on issues related to medical emergency preparedness, and the consequences of biological, chemical, and radiological exposures during military service.
 Fisher is a microbiologist by training and an expert in infectious diseases.

 International Health Regulations/Global Health Security

 Rebecca Katz, PhD, MPH, is a specialist in global health science and security in the Department of InternationalHealth at Georgetown's School of Nursing & Health Studies.
 For more than a decade, Katz has worked to help design systems and implement policies to facilitate a coordinated response to potential microbial outbreaks and pandemics in 22 countries — many low resourced and developing.
 She is an expert on the World Health Organization an its International Health Regulations and has been closely monitoring the Zika outbreak and governmental responses.